Memorandum of Sale: What You Need to Know

 Who receives the memorandum of sale?

-How long will it take after the memorandum of sale to completion?
+How long will it take after the memorandum of sale to complete?

 The length of time to complete will depend on many factors including how long the property chain is, how many surveys and checks are required and if there are any peculiarities to the property that slow the legal process.